- Green Digital Charter

 Three pilot-sites are testing the app: the Catalan Energy Institute (ICAEN) in Barcelona, the General Secretariat of the Municipality of Athens and the Musée National d’Histoire et d’Art (MNHA) of Luxembourg.

-Speaker: Stavros Lounis (Director at Gamifico Ltd., Greece)
+Speaker: Stavros Lounis (Researcher and Director of Gamifico Ltd., Greece)

 València offers, in real time, data of air quality, car parks, bicycles and buses in a public portal with citizen dashboards